 You might also get help if your child can't walk to school because it's dangerous - for example, because they need to cross major roads.

-You don't live near the school
+If you don't live near the school

 If you're on a low income, your child might get free travel if they go to: